 For more information: See the University’s policy on Service and Assistance Animals

-As per the UM Office of Disability Services Policy on Service Animals, service dogs are defined as those “specially trained to assist persons with visual disabilities, hearing impairments, or mobility impairments by performing specific tasks.”
+Service dogs are defined as those “specially trained to assist persons with visual disabilities, hearing impairments, or mobility impairments by performing specific tasks” (UM Office of Disability Services Policy on Service Animals).
 These are tasks an individual with a disability cannot perform for himself or herself.
 Service dogs often wear some sort of special collar, vest, or harness, but they are not required to do so.

 Assistance animals (e.g. emotional support animals) are allowed in the owner’s campus residence but are not allowed in the Libraries or other campus buildings.
 “Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under ADA.”
 [ADA Requirements.
 Service Animals]